samvid25/Captive-Portal-Auto-Login/README.md

 Replace "staff" with your username and password:
 Save and exit.

-Replace /path/to/login.py with the path of login.py in your PC:
+Replace /path/to/login.py with the path to login.py in your PC:
 ```
  $ gedit login
 ```